HOW TO STAY CALM AT CHRISTMAS: TIPS TO EASE STRESS AND ENJOY THE HOLIDAYS

 6. Declutter your home

-Less clutter on the outside means less clutter on the inside.
+Less clutter on the outside means less clutter on the inside which is a great way to stay calm at Christmas!
 For many of us, our homes can be a big source of stress, especially during the holidays when there is festive clutter of decorations, presents, food and people (!) on top of the usual everyday household clutter.
 To make your home calmer on the outside so you’re calmer on the inside, try to make extra space at home in the lead up to Christmas.

 Get your copy of my free Declutter Starter Kit – a free guide and workbook to help you clear your clutter and keep it away.